genderkit/genderkit/_articles/formal-diagnosis.md

 ### How do I get a diagnosis?

 In the UK, diagnoses for trans people are normally made by specialists.

+Your GP should be able to refer you to one of the NHS gender services who will be able to diagnose you.
+You can read about how to ask for a referral on our [Getting a Referral page]({% link _resources/referral-appointment.md %}).

+Once you've been referred to a specialist service, you can see our [First Appointments page]({% link _resources/initial-appointment.md %}) for information about what to expect and how to prepare.

 The exact diagnosis given in the UK can vary, but common diagnoses include:

 - gender dysphoria
 - transsexualism